Multi-omics Prediction from High-content Cellular Imaging with Deep Learning: Materials and methods

 Two sCMOS cameras of the system were employed with pixel binning of 2.
-Each camera acquired a set of 2 fluorescence channels at a time (405 nm and 561 nm, 488 nm and 640 nm) and on a third acquisition, one of the cameras collected the brightfield (BF) images in transmission mode.
-Plates were imaged un-sealed but transparent plastic lid on, enabling BF transmission.
-A set of representative images from each channel of aforementioned phenotypic stain panel including a stimulation marker from both negative and positive control wells can be seen in \Cref{fig:imaging_samples}.
-All fluorescence imaging data was collected, visualized, and analysed for quality control using Perkin Elmer Harmony (version 4.9.2137.273, Revision: 147881, Acapella version: 5.0.1.124082) software installed on the imaging instrument computer.
-Raw image files were annotated within the software defining plate maps with gene edits, donor codes, cell types and main marker (CD38 for M1 polarized plates or MAOA for M2 polarized plates) names.
+Each camera acquired a set of 2 fluorescence channels at a time (405 nm and 561 nm, 488 nm and 640 nm) and on a third acquisition, one of the cameras collected a brightfield (BF) images in transmission mode.
+Plates were imaged un-sealed but with a transparent plastic lid on, enabling BF transmission.
+A set of representative images from each channel of aforementioned phenotypic stain panel can be seen in \Cref{fig:imaging_samples}.
+All fluorescence imaging data was collected, visualized, and analysed for quality control using Harmony (PerkinElmer version 4.9.2137.273, Revision: 147881, Acapella version: 5.0.1.124082) software installed on the imaging instrument computer.
+Raw image files were annotated within the software defining plate maps with gene edits, donor codes, and stimuli.

+\paragraph*{Dye selection.} It should be noted that, while the experiments presented in this study employed three phenotypic dyes (Hoechst for nuclei, phalloidin for the actin cytoskeleton, and MitoTracker for the mitochondria) for high content image data generation, a typical phenotypic labeling protocol is likely to include up to 5 dyes (occasionally more, though spectral overlap and limitations of filter sets in most high content imagers traditionally cap the multiplexability at 5 fluorescent channels).
+The inclusion of additional dyes may enable improved model performance by adding to the granularity of the phenotype defined by high content imaging.
+Moreso, while a standard set of dyes like those from a Cell Painting approach \cite{bray2016cell} would facilitate model generalizability, tailoring the labeling panel could enable tuned model training for better predictability of specific pathways or cell types and under disease-relevant stimuli.

+\paragraph*{Data preprocessing.} Low-expressed transcripts and proteins were filtered out by setting a threshold on the normalized counts.
+If the normalized counts were greater than zero in less than 50 out of 384 wells (13 \%) in each plate, the transcript/protein was eliminated from the analysis.

+\correctednn{\paragraph*{Normalization and batch correction of proteomics and transcriptomics.} TMT-based proteomics and RNAseq transcriptomics data were normalized and batch corrected separately for M1 and M2 stimulated plates.
+For proteomics data, quantifications were normalized using variance stabilization normalization (R-package \texttt{vsn}) \cite{huber2002variance}.
+Subsequently, batch effects originating from TMT-multiplexing and differences between plates were corrected using the function \texttt{removeBatchEffect()} from R-package \texttt{limma} \cite{ritchie2015limma}.
+For transcriptomics data, quantifications were normalized using sample-specific size factors adapted from the median-of-ratios method used in the R package \texttt{DESeq2} \cite{love2014moderated}.
+Subsequently, batch correction was performed as for proteomics data by correction for differences between plates using the function \texttt{removeBatchEffect()} from the R package \texttt{limma} applied to log-transformed normalized counts.
+Using the control wells on each plate, we verified qualitatively that plate batch effects were removed after batch correction and normalization (\Cref{fig:platebatch}).}